 The Appendices contain information that is either too distracting or too long to include in the report text.
 In particular, relegate to appendices any supporting material or data that is not likely to be of interest to most readers, but which is necessary to evaluate or replicate your work.
 Such information includes code, documentation for code, specifications, tables of data that are summarized or presented graphically in the report's main body, test suites, and long mathematical derivations or proofs.

-We ask you to write three reports: one that corresponds to your first to work-term experiences, and two that relate to your senior work-term experiences.
-The first report come early in your academic career, so that we can give you early feedback on your technical writing, as these skills are often the determinant factor when a potential employer decides to offer you a job.
+We ask you to write three reports: one that corresponds to your first work-term experience, and two that relate to your senior work-term experiences.
+The first report come early in your academic career, so that we can give you early feedback on your technical writing.
 We ask for the two senior-level reports because these latter experiences better resemble the types of engineering work about which you are likely to write once you graduate.

 The report's analyses and justifications must be commensurate with your level in the program.
 As a second-year student, you may use qualitative analysis (e.g., "algorithm A is faster than algorithm B", "tool X is better than tool Y because it has feature Z"), although quantitative analysis is preferred.
 Either way, your analysis must be with respect to the problem's design criteria.
 For example, if a feature Z is not relevant to the problem, then is a tool X that supports feature Z any better than a tool Y that does not?
 If tool X has feature Z and tool Y has feature W, which tool is more appropriate to the solution?
 If a tool is missing a critical feature, does it have a work around?